Pudpadnoi Worawut

+Ponn Ommklin (ผ่อน ออมกลิ่น; born June 25, 1951), known professionally as Pudpadnoi Worawut (ผุดผาดน้อย วรวุฒิ) is a Thai former professional Muay Thai fighter.
+He is a former three-division Lumpinee Stadium champion, as well as the 1975 Fighter of the Year, who was famous in the 1970s.
+Nicknamed "The Golden Leg", he is often regarded as one of the greatest fighters in the history of Muay Thai.

 Biography and career

 Ponn Ommklin started Muay Thai at the age of 14 in his native province of Khon Kaen, following the steps of his older brother.
 His parents wouldn't let him pursue Muay Thai full time before graduating high school which he did in 1969.
 During that period Pudpanoi competed in Isan over 60 times and went undefeated.
-At the age of 18 he went to Bangkok on the advice of a fighter from the Worawut camp, at this occasion Pudpadnoi used his famous ring name for the first time as he won his debut in Rajadamnern Stadium by high kick knockout.
-During his first two years of competition in Bangkok Pudpadnoi won 17 of 19 fights, he was a very versatile southpaw with powerful kicks earning him the nickname "The Golden Leg".
+At the age of 18 he went to Bangkok on the advice of a fighter from the Worawut camp.
+On this occasion Pudpadnoi used his famous ring name for the first time as he won his debut in Rajadamnern Stadium by high kick knockout.
+During his first two years of competition in Bangkok Pudpadnoi won 17 of 19 fights.
+He was a very versatile southpaw with powerful kicks earning him the nickname "The Golden Leg".

 Pudpadnoi was one of the most dominant fighter in Muay Thai between 1970 and 1976, winning three Lumpinee Stadium titles.
-He holds victories over some of the most notable fighters of his era such as Fahsai Taweechai, Bundit Singprakarn, Vicharnnoi Porntawee, Huasai Sitiboonlert, Narongnoi Kiatbandit, Neth Saknarong, Vichit Lookbangplasoy, Sirimongkol Luksiripat and Apidej Sit-Hirun.
+He holds victories over some of the most notable fighters of his era such as Fahsai Taweechai, Bundit Singprakarn, Vicharnnoi Porntawee, Huasai Sitiboonlert, Narongnoi Kiatbandit, Neth Saknarong, Wichit Lukbangplasoi, Sirimongkol Luksiripat and Apidej Sit-Hirun.

-Pudpadnoi domination was such that at the peak of his career he was matched with opponents outweighing him by more than 10 lbs.
+Pudpadnoi's domination was such that at the peak of his career he was matched with opponents outweighing him by more than 10 lbs.
 His purses went as high as 120,000 baht.
-Pudpadnoi retired a first time in 1976 when he went to live in Los Angeles, following the death of his father he returned to Thailand and made a comeback in the stadiums but with little success and retired again in 1979.
+Pudpadnoi retired for the first time in 1976 when he went to live in Los Angeles, following the death of his father he returned to Thailand and made a comeback in the stadiums but with little success and retired again in 1979.

 In 1980 Pudapdanoi went to live in France as a trainer, he owned a gym in Paris.
-His most famous french student was Guillaume Kerner.
-In 2003 Pupadnoi went to teach in Sweden and later in the Philippines before coming back to Thailand in where he still teaches and occasionally works as a referee.
+His most famous French student was Guillaume Kerner.
+In 2003 Pupadnoi went to teach in Sweden and later in the Philippines before coming back to Thailand where he still teaches and occasionally works as a referee.